arpitadeb01/Cool-Kids-Network/Explanation.md

 Conclusion

 The solution implements all of the desired functionality in a WordPress environment, including user registration, login, role-based data access, and role management through an API.
 The implementation uses modern object-oriented programming (OOP) principles where appropriate and follows best practices for WordPress development.
 Additionally, the system is observable, resilient, and produces relevant logs for monitoring and error handling.

+- Tests and CI are set up to ensure